oyedeletemitope/simli-go-sdk/README.md

     "github.com/oyedeletemitope/simli-go-sdk/models"
 ```
 ## **Set Up Your Environment**
-Use an .env file to securely store your credentials:
+Use an .env file to store your credentials securely:

 ```bash
 SIMLI_API_KEY=your-simli-api-key